projg2/nattka/doc/usage.rst

 with non-trivial dependencies, and it may generate excessive dependency lists when dealing with ``||`` syntax (read: it will attempt to keyword everything, even if it can't satisfy the dependency).

+There is also a ``-s`` option that emits a package list with versions for stabilization use.
+Note that it will unconditionally try to stabilize the newest versions, so use it with care and replace versions as you see fit.